 6. What legal remedies could I receive for wrongful failure to promote?

-If you suffer a wrongful failure to promote, you are entitled to legal remedies.
-While remedies can vary depending on the facts of your case, you could be entitled to legal remedies, like:
+You are entitled to legal remedies if you suffer a wrongful failure to promote.
+While remedies can vary depending on the facts of your case, the legal remedies we routinely recover for our clients include:

 - Money damages equal to the money you would have earned with the promotion (or the difference between your current salary and the improved salary)